Lynnwood in Rockingham County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Battlefield Markers Association series list.
 A significant historical date for this entry is June 9, 1862.

 Location.
 38° 18.087′ N, 78° 46.03′ W. Marker is in Lynnwood, Virginia, in Rockingham County.
-Marker is at the intersection of Ore Bank Road (Virginia Route 708) and Mapleton Lane, on the left when traveling east on Ore Bank Road.
+It is at the intersection of Ore Bank Road (Virginia Route 708) and Mapleton Lane, on the left when traveling south on Ore Bank Road.
 Touch for map.
-Marker is in this post office area: Port Republic VA 24471, United States of America.
+Marker is at or near this postal address: 7085 Ore Bank Road, Port Republic VA 24471, United States of America.
 Touch for directions.

 More about this marker.
 The stone base and bronze tablet were originally located in the center of the gravel parking lot of Grace Memorial Church.
 The marker was destroyed on the evening of May 21, 2006 by a tractor-trailer attempting to turn around in the church parking lot.
 The CWPT and the SCV had been working to move the memorial to a safer location.
 Police were unable to locate the driver.
 The marker has since been rebuilt and relocated.